ellisonbg/py4science/book/random_walks.rst

 .. plot::
    :include-source:

-   import numpy as np
-   import matplotlib.pyplot as plt

    x = 0.          # the initial position
    nsteps = 100    # the number of steps
    position = np.zeros(nsteps)